Cayenne

 My first intimate encounter with cayenne came when, as a budding herbalist, I found an article that recommended sniffing a pinch of cayenne up the nose for congestion.
 I was having a dinner party and was quite congested so I gave it a snort.
 It did indeed clear up congestion, setting fire to my cranium, as fluid ran out of my nose, eyes, and mouth.
 It provided a good laugh for my husband and callous guests.

-That said, cayenne is a very healing herb and helps with digestion and improves circulation.
+That said, cayenne is a very healing herb that helps with digestion and improves circulation.

 Posted in Herb of The Month and tagged , , .